gkazunii/eemix/README.md

 #### 💡What theory is behind the algorithm?

-The α-divergence can be bounded by the KL divergences using Jensen’s inequality, and KL divergences can be bounded by the ELBO using Jensen’s inequality again.
+The α-divergence can be bounded by the KL divergence using Jensen’s inequality, and the KL divergence can be bounded by the ELBO using Jensen’s inequality again.
 Our E²M algorithm optimizes the α-divergence by iterative three steps:

     M-step: Maximizes the ELBO with respect to model parameters.